Water-Horse

 pull loose unless one has successfully

-made a saving throw based on Strength,
+made a SAVE based on STR,

 as if attempting to bend bars or lift gates.